Roberttwil/MentalHealthDiagnosis/README.md

 # 🧠 Mental Health Diagnosis Tool

-This is a **Streamlit-based Mental Health Prediction Web App** that uses user responses to assess potential mental health conditions like *Bipolar Disorder* and *Schizophrenia*.
+This is a **Streamlit-based Mental Health Prediction Web App** that uses user responses to assess potential mental health conditions like *Bipolar Disorder* , *Schizophrenia* , *Depression* , *Anxiety Disorder* , and *PTSD*.
 The tool is based on **DSM-5 diagnostic criteria** and provides visual feedback and recommendations.

 ---